Hakim3i/lora_prompts_generator/README.md

 ![image](https://user-images.githubusercontent.com/11870227/232308845-7e9ea08f-7eea-4b91-8004-f8521dadffea.png)

-The json was generated using the extension and the modified script the json file looks like this
+The json was generated using the extension with the modified script the json file looks like this
 ```json
 {
   "ss_cache_latents": "True",